-Kemba Credit Union is headquartered in West Chester and is the 6th largest credit union in the state of Ohio.
-It is also the 386th largest credit union in the nation.
-It was established in 1934 and as of September of 2013, it had grown to 137 employees and 76,728 members.
-Kemba Credit Union's savings rates are 92% higher than the national average, and it has a A health rating.
+Kemba Credit Union is headquartered in West Chester and is the 5th largest credit union in the state of Ohio.
+It is also the 380th largest credit union in the nation.
+It was established in 1934 and as of March of 2014, it had grown to 131 employees and 78,313 members.
+Kemba Credit Union's savings rates are 92% higher than the national average, and it boasts a A+ health rating.

 Membership is open to those who live, work, worship or attend school in one of the following Ohio counties: Brown, Butler, Clark, Clermont, Clinton, Greene, Hamilton, Highland, Miami, Montgomery, Preble and Warren.
-It is also available to those who live or work in the Indiana counties of Dearborn and Franklin; and to immeadiate family members of current credit union members.
+It is also available to those who live or work in the Indiana counties of Dearborn and Franklin; and to immediate family members of current credit union members.
 Membership is also open to anyone who lives in the Greater Cincinnati area and holds a Kroger Plus Card. - See Details

 My credit union was merged into Kemba at the end of last year.
 The savings interest rates Kemba pays are the lowest in the Cincinnati area.
 Last month they paid .05% on my savings account.
 I looked at other credit unions in the area and all are paying between .10% and .30% on a basic savings account.
 Kemba has the nerve to say their rates are "competitive" so I guess being at the bottom of the list somehow makes you competitive.